Custom fields (Advanced): Update, search, ways to use

 Note!
 You can't search for custom fields of the User and Date types.
 Read more about custom field types.

-Using custom fields as shortcodes
+Use custom fields

-Custom fields are also used as shortcodes, or dynamic data, to add recipient-specific text, such as a person’s birthday or phone number.
 In the chart below, find out where to use account and contact custom fields as shortcodes:

-Email templates (in the subject line and/or body text)
+Email templates (the subject line, body text)

 PDF Invoices

-Proposal templates
+Proposal templates (message to a client)

-Contact custom fields Bulk emails
+Contact custom fields Bulk emails (the subject line, body text)

 tip